 The tagline underneath read: Never underestimate the importance of local knowledge.

 Though that ad campaign was many years ago and HSBC has since rebranded itself, the lesson from that poster still resonates today, illustrating how people from different cultures can have wildly different interpretations of the same thing.

 Now, if people from different cultures have such divergent understandings for something as small as an insect, imagine what that means for the way they communicate, think, behave, and collaborate with one another on business-related matters.
-Even subtle gestures or nonverbal cues and tones can be interpreted differently depending on what part of the world you’re in, which is why cultural awareness is important.
+Even subtle gestures or nonverbal cues and tones can be interpreted differently depending on what part of the world you’re in, which is why cultural cultural intelligence training is important.

 These cultural differences can affect our business relationships and corporate travel, whether one is communicating with an overseas colleague via Zoom or Slack or meeting an international client in their home country.
 Without a conscious awareness of how our biases shape our perceptions, behaviors, and styles of speaking, we are potentially creating situations that lead to misunderstandings and tension in our business dealings with people from a different culture, whether we realize it or not.